-If you are a person that spends any significant amount of time at all in your garage, you may quickly notice how cold they can get.
-They aren’t heated and they are usually poorly insulated.
-Since most people don’t have any kind of regular heating element installed to keep their garage space warm in the winter, a lot of people just end up using a cheap, disappointingly inefficient space heater.
+If you are a person that spends any length of time at all in your garage, you may quickly notice how cold it can get.
+They aren’t heated, and they are usually poorly insulated.
+Since most people don’t have any regular heating element installed to keep their garage space warm in the winter, many people just use a cheap, disappointingly inefficient space heater.

 Of course, there are several kinds of heaters you can use in your garage, and each type of heater has its own strengths and weaknesses.
-That being said, which heaters actually work best in a garage and are electric fireplaces up to the task?
-The following post is going to help you explore all of your options so that you can come to your own conclusion of what is the best solution to your garage heating problem.
+That being said, which heaters actually work best in a garage, and are electric fireplaces up to the task?
+The following post will help you explore all of your options so that you can make your own conclusion about the best solution to your garage heating problem.

 Items Covered In This Post:

-- What Are Some Different Garage Heater Types? – There exists many different garage heating options out there.
-We will list the most common ones that you might be thinking of putting in your garage.
+- What Are Some Different Garage Heater Types? – There exist many different garage heating options out there.
+We will list the most common ones you might consider putting in your garage.

-- What Are Some Of The Various Electric Fireplace Types? – Electric fireplaces are one of the best garage heaters that you can go with.
-If you are leaning towards an electric fireplace to heat your garage, we will break down the different categories of them and see what works for you.
+- What Are Some Of The Various Electric Fireplace Types? – Electric fireplaces are one of the best garage heaters you can go with.
+If you are leaning toward an electric fireplace to heat your garage, we will break down the different categories and see what works.

-- What Is So Great About Electric Fireplaces Anyway? – If you have reservations about choosing an electric fireplace in place of a standard shop heater, we will list many of the great benefits that a fireplace will provide you.
+- What Is So Great About Electric Fireplaces Anyway? – If you have reservations about choosing an electric fireplace in place of a standard shop heater, we will list many of the great benefits of a fireplace.

 - How Does An Electric Fireplace Work To Produce Heat? – Not all heating devices work the same way.
 It’s important to know how these electric fireplaces work to generate heat and keep your garage warm.

-- Are Electric Fireplaces Safe To Use In A Garage? – Not all fireplaces are safe to use in garages, this part of the post will talk about how safe electric fireplaces are to actually use within your garage.
+- Are Electric Fireplaces Safe To Use In A Garage? – Not all fireplaces are safe to use in garages; this part will talk about how safe electric fireplaces are safe electric fireplaces are actually to use within your garage.

-- I Have Converted My Garage Into Another Room, Will My Electric Heater Work Better? – Using your garage as a shop and converting it into a completely different room might make some changes in how well your electric garage heater warms the space.
+- I Have Converted My Garage Into Another Room, Will My Electric Heater Work Better? – Using your garage as a shop and converting it into a completely different room might change how well your electric garage heater warms the space.

 - Should I insulate My Garage? – Even if you don’t convert your garage into a different room, is it still a good idea to insulate a garage if it hasn’t been insulated already?

-- How Large of A Garage Can My Electric Fireplace Reliably Heat? – In this section, the size that electric fireplaces can heat will be covered so you know if it is enough for you.
+- How Large of A Garage Can My Electric Fireplace Reliably Heat? – The area that electric fireplaces can heat will be covered in this section so you know if it is enough for you.

 - Couldn’t I Just Use A Gas Fireplace Or Wood Stove? – Why you should never use a gas fireplace or wood stove in your garage.